Council selects city manager finalists - Albert Lea Tribune

 The council opted for the city to provide candidates with a one-night hotel stay while in town for the interviews.

 The council voted to approve an agreement for interim city manager services through Oct.
-31 with Mark Sievert, a retired city manager who served time in Fergus Falls and Lake City.
+31 with Mark Sievert, a retired city administrator who started his career as city administrator in Mapleton in 1983 and who retired in 2018, spending a significant portion of his career as administrator in Fergus Falls.

-Sievert previously served as interim director of the Albert Lea Housing and Redevelopment Authority for a period after former Executive Director Jon Ford resigned and before current Executive Director Jeanne Leick was hired.
+Sievert previously served as interim executive director of the Albert Lea Housing and Redevelopment Authority from October 2018 through May 2019 after former Executive Director Jon Ford resigned and before current Executive Director Jeanne Leick was hired.

+He has a master’s degree in urban and regional studies and a bachelor’s degree in local and urban affairs.

 Sievert will be paid $70 an hour and will receive mileage.
 He is an independent contractor.